A Novel Treatment of the Josephson Effect: Negative Resistance

-\section{$\textbf{6}$-Negative Resistance}
+\section{Negative Resistance}

 Signals $U(t),I(t)\propto\sin(\omega t)$, with the RF frequency $\omega$ defined by the resonance condition $LC\omega^2=1$, have been observed\cite{mcc} in the kind of setup, sketched in Fig.\ref{jos2}.
 Due to $\omega\neq\omega_t$, the bound electron tunneling plays no role and the oscillation rather stems from $R_t(I)$ decreasing\cite{sz5} down to $R_n$ with $|I|$ increasing up to $I_M$, as indicated in section 4.
-Accordingly, since the voltage drop across the coil is equal to $L\dot I$ and $U,I$ are related together by $I=\frac{U}{R_t}+C\dot U$, the electrodynamical equation of motion reads
+Accordingly, since the voltage drop across the coil is equal to $L\dot I$, the electrodynamical equation of motion reads

 Linearising Eq.(\ref{neg}) around the fixed point $U_0=U_s\Rightarrow I_0=\frac{U_s}{R_t(I_0)}$ yields the differential equation